arrantate/githubjobs/README.md

 ---

+Further steps:
-Further steps in the project will allow the user to save and delete jobs to and from their local storage for easy access.
+- the project will allow the user to save and delete jobs to and from their local storage for easy access.
+- Cases need to be handles where the search returns no result